Skip to content

 Clicking on the link should take you to the following screen:

-You will first build a generic online submit form in the “Forms” tab, then link that form to your associations via the “Link Forms” tab.
+You will first build the online submit form in the “Forms” tab, then link that form to your associations via the “Link Forms” tab.

 You can create as many forms as you would like and link them to your associations.
 You can also have more than one form per association.
 For example, you may want a form specific to Landscaping and a General Form for all other projects.
 However, in order to simplify things we recommend that you begin by creating a single generic form that you can apply to the majority of your associations.
 This will make your form easier to configure and manage and will save you time later.